fsdev256/WeighingScale_HX711/README.md

 # WeighingScale_HX711
-A simple Arduino prototype, Weighing Scale (in gram) with HX711 ADC module and 1KG load cell bar.
+A simple Arduino prototype, Weighing Scale (in gram) using HX711 ADC module, 1KG load cell bar and SH1106 OLED.
 Self-calibration will be done if weight is not 0g without tare items.

 ## Steps
 1. Powered up without tare items